Suno

 Overview

 Suno has moved beyond “type a prompt, get a song.”
 The current product includes the consumer creation loop that made it popular, but it now also pushes much harder into editing and structured music production.
-The big shift is Suno Studio, its generative audio workstation for Premier users, plus the broader artist-update tooling around stems, section editing, uploads, and deeper control.
+The current pricing page highlights v5.5 for paid users, Suno Studio for Premier, stem splitting, vocals or instrumentals added to existing songs, voice recording, and custom tuning with user audio.

 Key Features

 The standard Suno creation flow is still about fast prompt-driven song generation and easy variation, which is why it remains one of the most accessible music tools in the category.
-But the official product updates now emphasize more control: Studio, stem extraction, editing by section, uploads, and more granular arrangement features.
-Inference from Suno’s recent launches: the company is trying to meet creators further down the production funnel, not only at the first-idea stage.
+But the official product pages now emphasize more control: Studio, stem extraction, editing by section, uploads, custom voices, custom model tuning, and more granular arrangement features.
+The company is clearly trying to meet creators further down the production funnel, not only at the first-idea stage.

 Strengths